-If you want to check the output of the JCL then you can use the option 3.8.
-This option 3.8 is the substitute of SDSF.
+If you want to check the output of the JCL then you can use option 3.8.
+This option 3.8 is the substitute for SDSF.
 Here we can see our JOB output.
 Now to see the JOB output just give s in front of the JOB that you just executed.
 Then, it will show the JOB details and the output produced from the JOB.

 Hope this post was informative to you.
 See you in another post.